 If you are personally named in a lawsuit, your personal assets may be used to satisfy any judgment against you.
 That is, unless your assets are protected.
 To properly protect you, your interest in the LLC or corporation should be made subject to an agreement amongst the owners, and entity level documents drafted by a good asset protection attorney are necessary.
 Bare bones Articles of Organization provided by the Louisiana Secretary of State won’t make the cut for good planning.
 Further, in some cases, you can contribute your assets to a trust in order to “layer” one level of asset protection planning on top of another.
 Although no asset protection plan is bullet proof, with a good liability insurance policy, intended to make a plaintiff “go away” with some case, you can get as close to bullet proof as possible with the proper planning.

-Reach out to Ted if you would like to discuss having some or all of these features built into your business.
+Reach out to Ted Vicknair to BOOK A CALL you would like to discuss more about your tax and business protection needs or having some or all of the above features built into your business plan.